aarong/feedme-spec/README.md

 ##### FeedCloseResponse

-A `FeedCloseResponse` message responds to a client `FeedClose` message and indicates that the feed has been closed successfully.
-The server may not return failure.
+A `FeedCloseResponse` message is used to respond to a valid client `FeedClose` message and indicates that the feed has been closed successfully.
+The server is not permitted to reject valid `FeedClose` requests.

 Messages take the following form: